PowerGridModel/power-grid-model-io/README.md

 for submitting pull requests to us.

 # Contact
-Please read [SUPPORT](SUPPORT.md) for how to connect and get into contact with the Power Gird Model project.
+Please read [SUPPORT](SUPPORT.md) for how to connect and get into contact with the Power Gird Model IO project.